kushagharahi/kushagharahi.github.io/README.md

 ## License

+kushagharahi.github.io is licensed under GPLv3 except for `/src/content/blog/*` which contains blog content and subsequent compiled blog content on the `master` branch.

+Copyright (c) 2018 Kusha Gharahi <kusha.me>

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for more details
+ - see [LICENSE.md](LICENSE.md) for more details

 ## Acknowledgments